Kaioru/Instructability/README.md

 # Instructabilty
-A Discord4J Command API Module
+Instructability is a Discord4J Command API Module written in Java 8.
+Enables a simple yet complex way of adding Commands into your Discord4J Bot.

 ## Usage
 First, add Instructability as a dependency to your project.